mbrt-yeah/uwe-uwe-hugo/README.md

 # Uwe Uwe (u²)

-Uwe Uwe (u²) is a minimalist theme for Hugo that helps you build fully responsive documentation websites for small and medium projects.
+Uwe Uwe (u²) is a minimalist theme for Hugo that helps you build fully responsive documentation websites for small projects.

 It will create a very simple website by merging all your markdown and/or html pages to **one single** `index.html` page.